Common Conditions That Qualify for SSDI

 Cancer

 Cancer can be an arduous battle and one filled with uncertainty.
-Thankfully, there is some assurance from Social Security or SSIA federal supplemental income program funded by general tax revenues (not Social Security taxes).
-It helps aged, blind, and disabled people who have limited income and resources by providing monthly cash payments to meet basic needs for food, clothing, and shelter.
-For more information, see Supplemental Security Income (SSI).
-More disability benefits that may help those diagnosed by easing the financial burden of treatments during this difficult time.
+Thankfully, there is some assurance from Social Security or SSI disability benefits that may help those diagnosed by easing the financial burden of treatments during this difficult time.

 While certain cancers are automatically eligible for these types of benefits based on diagnosis alone, other forms require additional review to determine whether you qualify due to how far it has progressed as well as your inability work because of symptoms or treatment received for the cancer.